Seersucker: In fashion

 About 1909, New Orleans clothier Joseph Haspel, Sr. started making men's suits out of seersucker fabric, which soon became regionally popular as more comfortable and practical than other types of suits for the hot and humid southern climate.

-During the 1950s, cheap railroad stripe overalls were worn by many young boys until they were old enough to wear jeans.
-This coincided with the popularity of train sets, and films such as The Great Locomotive Chase.
-At the same time, seersucker formal wear continued to be worn by many professional adults in the Southern and Southwestern US.
-College professors were known to favor full suits with red bow ties, although 1950s Ivy League and 21st century preppy students usually restricted themselves to a single seersucker garment such as a blazer paired with khaki chino trousers.
+During the 1950s, college professors were known to favor full suits with red bow ties, although 1950s Ivy League and 21st century preppy students usually restricted themselves to a single seersucker garment such as a blazer paired with khaki chino trousers.
 Menswear brands famous for manufacturing seersucker at this time included Brooks Brothers, Macy's, Sears, and Joseph Haspel of New Orleans.

 In the 1970s, seersucker trousers were popular among young urban African Americans seeking to connect to their rural American heritage.
 The fabric made a comeback among teenage girls in the 1990s, and again in the 2010s.

 Beginning in 1996, the US Senate held a Seersucker Thursday in June, where the participants dress in traditionally Southern clothing, but the tradition was discontinued in June 2012.
 It was revived by members of the US Senate in 2014.